markwragg/markwragg.github.io/_posts/2022-02-20-changelog-driven-deployments.md

 }
 ```

+You can see that this is also where the `CHANGELOG.md` file is updated with the release version and date.

-Granting Azure DevOps permissions to write to your code repositories can be done by using [GitHub App authentication](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#github-app-authentication).
-In my build pipeline committing the changes back to the repo is completed as follows:
+To allow the source file changes to be committed back to the repo you need to grant Azure DevOps permissions to write to your code repositories.
+This can be done by using [GitHub App authentication](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#github-app-authentication).
+In my build pipeline committing the changes back to the repo is completed in the **Commit** build task as follows:

 ```powershell
   Set-Location $ProjectRoot